numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

        sequence is found using a[0].

    * - MATLAB®'s scripting language was created for doing linear algebra.
-       Matlab's syntax for some array manipulations is more compact than NumPy's.The syntax for basic matrix operations is nice and clean, but the API for adding GUIs and making full-fledged applications is more or less an afterthought.
+       MATLAB's syntax for some array manipulations is more compact than NumPy's.The syntax for basic matrix operations is nice and clean, but the API for adding GUIs and making full-fledged applications is more or less an afterthought.